Ian Robinson is looked upon with enormous favour by sources who consider him “one of the best delay experts in the market”.

-Ian Robinson is the founder and principal of Tempus Delay Analysis, based in London.
-Ian founded Tempus in 2012, having been a partner with construction specialists Davis Langdon LLP since 1998.
+Ian Robinson is the founder and senior partner of Tempus Delay Analysis LLP, based in London.
+Ian founded Tempus in 2012 having been a partner with construction specialists Davis Langdon LLP since 1998.
 Ian leads a specialist team providing advice, support and expert analysis in relation to delay and disruption as it affects the construction and engineering industries, and specialises in forensic investigation of construction and engineering delays.

 What has been your most interesting case to date and why?